Art Therapist Career (Salary + Duties + Interviews)

 Art Therapy Examples

-As an art therapist, you might have a variety of jobs based on your clientele and the organization you work for.
+As an art therapist, you might have various jobs based on your clientele and the organization you work for.
 From day to day, you might:

-5. Assess a new client on their goals, stresses, and preferred forms of art
+5. Assess new clients on their goals, stresses, and preferred art forms.